 Take time to inspect the wheels to make sure they will be strong enough to support the user for many years to come.
 The wheels should freely move in each direction without too much effort.

 The lower back is very important and the best office chairs feature adjustable lumbar support which can help to prevent back strain.
 Back strain over a prolonged period of time can become sciatica.

 While many office managers may opt for a lower priced chair without lumbar support, it should be seriously considered.
 Previously such chairs were often prohibitively expensive but as technologies have developed, prices have fallen.

 In an office where we are constantly reaching for things it is important that chairs swivel freely to make this easier and reduce the likelihood of arm fatigue.
 Be sure that the locking mechanism is secure and easy to use.

 It can get hot in a busy office on a summer’s day so breathable fabric will help prevent the chair from becoming too uncomfortable while a strong cushion to support the user is also necessary.

 As well as the typical office chair, you may also come across saddle chairs which can reduce spinal pressure and can encourage better posture.
 There are also kneeling chairs which also benefit backs but may be a problem for those prone to slouching.
 Some may even use an exercise ball to work from believing it to be similar to exercising at work as well as good for spinal posture though it is hard to work like this for extended periods.

-A standing desk is also an alternative which is growing in popularity these days.
+Standing desks are also an alternative which is growing in popularity these days.

-Depending on the user extras may be necessary to ensure comfort.
+Depending on the user, extras may be necessary to ensure comfort.
 A headrest can provide better protection for head, neck and shoulders.
 Arm rests may be necessary if the user is taller or shorter than the chair can accommodate for.
 Cushions and footrests are also an option if the user is shorter or slimmer than the chair is designed for.

 READ NEXT →